Have you ever wanted to teach English in China?

 So how do you get a job to teach English in China?

-Before you accept an offer, ask questions and plenty of them.
+Before you accept an offer, ask questions about the job and plenty of them.
 Are there foreign teachers working there now?
 Generally, the more foreign ESL teachers, the more financially stable it is.
 Read more on this in our pro tips section below.

 Demand is high now in China to learn English.
-It’s through the roof.
 This makes it easier to get hired in China than anywhere else in the world.
-But this means that China is still relatively new at ESL acquisition and still ironing out the kinks.
+But this means that China is still relatively new at TEFL teacher acquisition and still ironing out the kinks.

 How much money can you make when to teach English in China?

-You might be surprised to learn that China has one of the higher average ESL teacher salaries.
+You might be surprised to learn that China has one of the higher average TEFL teacher salaries.

 The average salary in China is about 12,000 RMB monthly.
 When you convert this to US currency, it’s a little less than 2000 USD per month.